rdvnnl/kotlin-web-site/docs/topics/properties.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="kotlin-custom-getter"}

-You can omit the property type if it can be inferred from the getter:
+You can omit the type if the compiler can infer it from the getter:

 ```kotlin
 val area get() = this.width * this.height